 Small claims courts are informal venues where litigants can resolve minor civil disputes.
 Court procedures are purposely simple, giving individuals with little legal knowledge the opportunity to file lawsuits without the assistance of an attorney.
 Small claims court judges come from diverse backgrounds.
 Education and experience requirements vary significantly from state to state and even from county to county.
-Regardless of qualification requirements, these judges decide cases involving breach of contract and landlord-tenant disputes, among other things.
+Regardless of qualification requirements, these judges or magistrates decide cases involving breach of contract and landlord-tenant disputes, among other things.

 Other Contributing Factors

 In many states, small claims court judges are part-time employees free to pursue careers outside of court.
 This means that annual income may vary substantially, depending on the income gained through other means of employment.
 In Indiana, for example, small claims court judges who work part-time or full-time may participate in employment outside of court.
 Part-time small claims court judges in Indiana may practice law, provided they avoid any conflicts of interest.
 In other words, they must be sure to avoid representing clients in the courts where they preside.
 Additionally, in locations where township boards set small claims courts judges' salaries, pay may vary based on longevity, among other things.

 The BLS predicts an average employment growth rate for the judiciary.
 It predicts employment will grow by 5 percent, roughly the same as all other jobs, between 2016 and 2026.
 Low turnover rates are common where judges obtain their seats on the bench via election, because elected judges may typically seek re-election multiple times until the age of mandatory retirement.